 The Musée des Arts Forains is also special because it owns the oldest carousel in the world: a carousel formed by velocipedes dating from 1860!
 No need to say that this carousel was THE public’s sensation at that time, a carousel 100% ecological because it works without electricity and only the strength of our legs is necessary.
-This was my chosen ride and I tried hard to follow but the carousel was running so fast that I had to rise my legs up.
-Big fail, I guess, ahahah.
+This was my chosen ride and I tried hard to follow but the carousel was running so fast that I had to raise my legs up.
+Big fail, I guess, haha.

 MUSÉE DES ARTS FORAINS -PRACTICAL INFO